Lexicon3D: Probing Visual Foundation Models for Complex 3D Scene Understanding: Additional Experiment Details

 \section{Additional Experiment Details}

 In this section, we provide a detailed introduction of all the visual foundation models we have evaluated, including the checkpoints we use and how we extract feature representations from the encoder backbones.
-Our code will be publicly released for replication and further evaluation.